Albert Davis, Ph.D.

 Academic Advising Center

-As a part of the university’s commitment to excellence in undergraduate education, the Academic Advising Center was created to provide academic advising and support to Nicholls State University students from the time of their admission until their acceptance into their majors.
-Faculty advisors meet regularly with students, assisting them in goal clarification, in selection of a major, and in educational planning and course selection.
+As a part of the university’s commitment to excellence in undergraduate education, the Academic Advising Center was created to provide academic advising and support to Nicholls State University students from the time of their admission until they transition to a faculty advisor in the department of their major.
+Professional advisors meet regularly with students, assisting them in goal clarification, in selection of a major, and in educational planning and course selection.
+Professional advisors will work closely with departmental liaisons to provide students with up-to-date program changes and other information as it applies to their major.
 Advisors monitor student progress and refer students to other campus resources as necessary.
-Students may drop in for a quick answer or may set up an appointment with an advisor through AdvisorTrac, a web-based advising management tool available by way of ICAN student services at the following web address https://iaweb.nicholls.edu/.
+Students may “drop in” for a quick answer or may set up an appointment with an advisor through a web-based advising management tool.

 Tutorial and Academic Enhancement Center

 The Tutorial and Academic Enhancement Center (TAEC) is committed to assisting students in enhancing their learning potential and developing proficiency in their academic endeavors.
 The Center is divided into two units to better meet the specialized needs of students.
-Each can be accessed in 158A Shaver Gym.
+Each can be accessed in 136 Peltier Hall.
 Daytime and evening peer tutoring is provided.
 The center is certified by the National Tutoring Association, the College Reading and Learning Association, and is a member of the Association for the Tutoring Profession and the National College Learning Center Association and the National College Learning Center Association.

 The Tutoring Center offers peer tutoring to students enrolled in freshman level history, mathematics, chemistry, biology, physics, and foreign language.

 The Writing Center is staffed with writing consultants who assist students with writing assignments from any subject area.
 Also on staff are English instructors to assist those students in developmental English.